 Reactive oxygen species (ROS), such as super oxide (02-), cause damage and need to be detoxified out of the body.
 This means that they consume some of your body’s supply of antioxidants leaving you more vulnerable to harm from other toxins.

 Schroeder 2007 specifically found that near infrared led to generation of super oxide (02-) originating in the mitochondria of human fibroblasts, leading to MMP-1 expression.
 It also leads to increased oxidized glutathione (glutathione is an antioxidant — oxidized glutathione is the form it has after it is “spent”).
 Schroeder 2008 also found a reduction in antioxidants in the skin after near infrared exposure.
 Costa 2015 found that after near infrared exposure there was a significant reduction in catalase and superoxide dismutase, both enzymes that protect against ROS.
 Darvin et al. 2010, concluded “Hereby, it has to be considered that IRA irradiation (near infrared) is used only in cases of lesions and injury, i.e., infrequently.”
-Their point being that due to the production of free radicals, habitual near infrared exposure, as you would have in a near infrared sauna, is to be avoided.
+Their point being that due to the production of free radicals, habitual near infrared exposure, as you would have in a near infrared or full spectrum infrared sauna, is to be avoided.

 See the following study showing that near infrared, but not far infrared, promotes free radical formation: Radical production by infrared A irradiation in human tissue

 Near Infrared Sauna Dangers: Potential to Cause Cancer